Sriram24042/Brain_dx/README.md

 │       ├── public/             # Static assets
 │       └── package.json        # Node.js dependencies
 ```
+## Note : Download The Trained Model Weights From The Google Drive Link Provided Above And Store It According To The File Structure
 ## 🧪 How It Works

 1. **Image Upload**: Users upload brain MRI scans through the intuitive drag-and-drop interface